openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     type Dictionary = Map<string, string>
     type MapOfString<T> = Map<T, string>

 A type alias acts as a new name only.
-It neither changes the meaning of the original type nor introduces a new type.
+It neither changes the original type meaning nor introduces a new type.

 .. code-block:: typescript
    :linenos: